web2000_desertshutterspeed_angie_payne_uot-2019_snow-canyon-23-edit

 Entry Fee & Camping

 The campground at Snow Canyon State Park includes 14 RV sites with water and electrical hook-ups and 17 multi-use campsites.
-Pets are only allowed in the campground, on West Canyon Road and Whiptail Trail.
+Pets are only allowed at the campground on West Canyon Road and Whiptail Trail.
 Advance camping reservations are recommended.
+Outside the park, St. George offers many campsites of choice.

 Reserve a campsite